iankressin/obsidian-backup/2 - Notes/Ethereum.org - Optimistic rollups.md

 *Can sequencers extract MEV?
 Do them extract MEV?*

 *During message exchanges between L1 and L2s who picks up the messages on the L1 to deliver to L2?*

+*How much the losing party of a challenge must pay to the other?*